-WELCOME to the Winter 2017 edition of What’s New at Italica Press.
+WELCOME to the Summer 2017 edition of What’s New at Italica Press.
 We’re happy to announce forthcoming, new and recent titles.

-Luigi Pirandello is also universally known for his drama, and Italica Press offers two excellent new English editions, of his Henry IV and his Six Characters in Search of an Author.
-But Pirandello was also a master poet, and George Hochfield’s new dual-language edition of Luigi Pirandello’s Selected Poems presents for the first time a selection from the entire range of Pirandello’s poetic output.
-Hochfield’ translation offers a sensitive and wise interpretation of that poetry.
+Luigi Pirandello was also a master poet, and George Hochfield’s new dual-language edition of Luigi Pirandello’s Selected Poems presents for the first time a selection from the entire range of Pirandello’s poetic output.
+Hochfield’s translation offers a sensitive and wise interpretation of that poetry.
+Pirandello is also universally known for his drama, and Italica Press offers excellent new English translations of his Henry IV and his Six Characters in Search of an Author.

 Ronald G. Musto